 Importantly, the project takes a transdisciplinary approach, covering 19 social science and humanities disciplines, and incorporates multi-stakeholder, practice-based and policy-science expertise.
 Moreover, gender studies is a key component that will guide activities throughout the project’s lifetime.
 SHARED GREEN DEAL will deliver changes in societal practices and in the behaviour of individuals, communities, and public and private organisations.

 SHARED GREEN DEAL is structured around lessons from a set of 24 social experiments that target six specific priority Green Deal topics (Clean Energy, Circular Economy, Efficient Renovations, Sustainable Mobility, Sustainable Food, Preserving Biodiversity), all of which contribute to the climate action and zero pollution ambitions of the Green Deal.
 The social experiments will be delivered across different member states/affiliated countries.
 Learn more about those priorities on the 'Priorities page'.

-The project is coordinated by Dr Chris Foulds and Dr Rosie Robison of Anglia Ruskin University and brings together 22 leading organisations from across the EU, including universities, research institutions, network organisations and businesses.
+The project is coordinated by Dr Chris Foulds and Dr Rosie Robison of Anglia Ruskin University and brings together 22 leading organisations from across Europe, including universities, research institutions, network organisations and businesses.
 Learn more about each partner on the 'Partners page'.